ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 360Giving has a Take Down policy which sets out how we respond to requests to remove any published data linked from our Data Registry and loaded into our tools.
 To read the 360Giving Take Down policy visit: <a href="https://threesixtygiving.org/take-down-policy" target="_blank">https://threesixtygiving.org/take-down-policy</a>

 #### Start by publishing what you can
-You can still take steps toward publishing your data, even if you find that there are some data protection policy issues to address..
+You can still take steps toward publishing your data, even if you find that there are some data protection policy issues to address.
 Consider which fields and grant records are not affected by any barriers, and move forward with publishing these.
 The learning from this process can then be applied back to other grants once the policy issues are resolved.

 ### Responsible data
 There can be cases where grant data is sensitive for reasons other than privacy.
 For example, the address of a women’s refuge might be inappropriate to include in data about a grant to that organisation.